Life of Kamala Nehru

-Kamala was the daughter of an orthodox Kashmiri Pandit.
+Kamala Nehru was the daughter of an orthodox Kashmiri Pandit.
 She belonged to a traditional middle class family.
 All her schooling had been at home, under the guidance of a Pandit and a Maulvi.
-She was married at the young age of 17 to Nehru, who was nine years older to her.
-Kamala gave birth to a girl child named Indira Gandhi.
+She was married at the young age of 17 years to Jawaharlal Nehru, who was 9 years older to her.
+Kamala Nehru gave birth to a girl child named Indira Gandhi.

 Social Works of Kamala Nehru

 Kamala helped to set up a hospital in the premises of Swaraj Bhavan, Nehru's family mansion.
 She persuaded women to come out and join the struggle for Independence.
 She also organised no-tax campaigns along with other women volunteers including Durgabai Deshmukh and Kamaladevi Chattopadhyay.
 In the Non Co-operation Movement of 1921, she organized groups of women in Allahabad and picketed shops selling foreign cloth and liquor.
 When her husband was arrested to prevent him delivering a seditious public speech, she went in his place to read it out.
 She was twice arrested by British authorities.
 Jail life separated Kamala and Jawaharlal for long months and even years.
 Kamala Nehru also participated in the Civil Disobedience movement.
 During the last years of her life, she witnessed a very lonely life.
 She became deeply religious, taking initiation at the Ramakrishna Mission.